Mattress Toppers Explained

 For back sleepers, we recommend opting for either our Octasmart Plus Mattress Topper or our Octaspring Body Zone Mattress Topper.
 They both have a depth of 7cm so will be perfect for supporting your back while you sleep.
 However, if you’re after something less thick, the Dormeo Renew Plus Mattress Topper will be a happy medium for you to sink into.

 Mattress toppers can take your bed from old and tired to heavenly comfortable.
-With a range of options to suit sleepers of all preferences and a price lower than mattress replacement, they’re well worth giving a go.
+With a range of options to suit sleepers of all preferences, and at a more affordable price than a mattress replacement, they’re well worth giving a go.

 Here at Dormeo, we have plenty of cosy bedding to choose from including memory foam mattress toppers to give you the ultimate comfort boost.
 There are different levels of firmness to choose from, so you’re sure to find one to suit your sleeping position.